ebf/spring-granular-permissions/README.md

 SGP plugs into your app, adds a spring security `AccessDecisionManager` and a `MethodSecurityMetadataSource` and enables global method security (Spring Boot feature).

+It checks the spring security provided `Authentiation` instance for sufficient permissions by invoking `Authentication#getAuthorities()`.

 ## What does it not do?

 SGP doesn't tell you what type of authentication to use or how your DB schema should look like.